Updated on April 15, 2017

 You MUST order 15 ducks (the equivalent of 25 chicks) per order.
 You may mix ducks and geese in the same order.
 One goose equals two ducks.
 This is required because the ducks will not stay warm enough to arrive alive at your Post Office if there are too few ducks in the box.
 There are some hatcheries, etc. who are shipping as few as three ducks in a box.
 We do not know how they are doing this or if it works.
 The only option that we have to keep the ducks warm enough to ship is by the body heat of the ducks.
 Please do not ask us to ship less than this minimum requirement.

-Assorted Ducklings: This can be any from the entire list.
+ASSORTED DUCKLINGS: Ducklings $4.00 each (30) This can be any breed from the entire list.
 We will include several types.
 It will not be only one kind.
-Ducklings $4.00 each (30) (SOLD OUT THROUGH 5/21/13)

-Assorted Egg-Type Ducklings: Assortment will be made up from Khaki Campbell, Golden Cascade and Welsh Harlequin but may also include Dark Campbell or White Campbell if available.
-Ducklings $4.50 each (30)
+Assorted Egg-Type Ducklings: Ducklings $4.50 each (30) Assortment will be made up from Khaki Campbell, Dark Campbell, Golden Buff Cascade, and Welsh Harlequin but may also include White Campbell or Runners, if available.

 Dark Campbell: Drakes have green heads with brownish grey bodies.
 Hens are dark cocoa brown with thin khaki penciling and are excellent layers starting at an early age.
 Ducklings $7.00 each (10)

-Golden Cascade: Drakes have greenish-bronze heads with white neck collars, red chestnut breasts, creamy-buff undersides.
+Golden Buff Cascade: Drakes have greenish-bronze heads with white neck collars, red chestnut breasts, creamy-buff undersides.
 Hens are a buff color.
 Live weight is between 6 and 7 pounds.
 These were introduced in 1984 by Holderread's Waterfowl.
+Our strain obtained in 1991 is not like what Holderread's is selling today.
+We have maintained ours as they originally came to us 20+ years ago.
 They are top notch layers and are deserving of greater world numbers.
 Over the past several years they have laid almost 100% from early January through August, have taken a couple of weeks off, and then returned to heavy production through the end of the season.
 Young that are hatched in April will frequently start to lay by Fall.
-Ducklings $7.00 each (15) (SOLD OUT THROUGH 5/21/13)
+Ducklings $7.00 each (15)

 Khaki Campbell: Small size, efficient on feed for the eggs produced.
 Drakes resemble a mallard drake only dark brown.
 Hens are a seal brown color.
 Ducklings $5.00 each (15)